dreamcatcher-tech/network/Inbox/2023-08-26 1134 dao to regulate daos.md

 Could have our own regulator murdex, where the roundtable votes if something is a scam or not, and then ddos or other types of suppression mechanism opens for funding.

 Regulators.
 Regulate any scamming of crypto property.

+So rather than each project having to set up a DAO, we have projects inside a master DAO, where the rules of the master DAO are enforced at shared cost to all, and some fundamental principles are adhered to, such as compliance.